On the stationary distribution of reflected Brownian motion in a non-convex wedge: Introduction

 Since the introduction of the reflected Brownian motion in the eighties \cite{HaRe-81a,HaRe-81b,VaWi-85,Wi-85}, the mathematical community has shown a constant interest in this topic.
 Typical questions deal with the recurrence of the process, the absorption at the corner of the wedge, the existence and computation of stationary distributions...
 We refer for more details to the introduction of \cite{FrRa-19}.

 Generally speaking, an obliquely reflected Brownian motion in a two-dimensional wedge of opening angle $\beta\in (0, 2\pi)$ is defined by its drift $\mu\in\mathbb R^2$ and two reflection angles $(\delta,\varepsilon)\in(0, \pi)^2$, see Figures \ref{fig:Franceschi_condition2}, \ref{fig:three_quarter_plane} and \ref{fig:symmetric_case_change_variable} for a few examples.
 The covariance matrix is taken to be the identity.
 A suitable linear transform allows to reduce the whole range of parameter angles $\beta\in (0, 2\pi)$ to only three cases: the quarter plane (when $\beta\in (0,\pi)$), the three-quarter plane (when $\beta\in (\pi,2\pi)$) and the limiting half-plane case $\beta=\pi$.
 Doing so, the covariance matrix is nolonger the identity but instead has the general form \eqref{eq:covariance_matrix}.
+However, by a clear convexity argument, a linear transform cannot be used to transform, for instance, the three-quarter plane into a quarter plane.

-While the early articles \cite{VaWi-85,Wi-85} most dealt with the general case $\beta\in (0, 2\pi)$, the subcase of convex cones $\beta\in (0, \pi]$ has attracted much more attention \cite{HaRe-81a,HaRe-81b,Fo-82,Fo-84,BaFa-87,DiMo-09,DaMi-11,DaMi-13,franceschi_tuttes_2016,FrRa-19,BoElFrHaRa-21}; we have identified at least three reasons for that.
+While the early articles \cite{VaWi-85,Wi-85} most dealt with the general case $\beta\in (0, 2\pi)$ (see also the more recent article \cite{KaRa-14}), the subcase of convex cones $\beta\in (0, \pi]$ has attracted much more attention \cite{HaRe-81a,HaRe-81b,Fo-82,Fo-84,BaFa-87,DiMo-09,DaMi-11,DaMi-13,franceschi_tuttes_2016,FrRa-19,BoElFrHaRa-21}; we have identified at least three reasons for that.
 First, one initial motivation was to approximate queueing systems in a dense traffic regime \cite{Ha-78}, which are typically obtained from random walks in the (convex) quarter plane.
 Second, the Laplace transform turns out to be a very useful tool in these problems; to make this function converge we need to have a convex cone.
 Finally, because there are already several parameters defining reflected Brownian motion (drift, reflection angles and opening angle), we feel that non-convex cones have sometimes been taken away, in order to reduce the number of cases to consider: for instance, regarding transience and recurrence criteria, only the convex case has been established in \cite{HoRo-93}, while close arguments should also cover the non-convex case.

 \begin{quote} \textit{In this article, our main objective is the study of recurrent reflected Brownian motion in the non-convex case $\beta\in (\pi,2\pi)$: we shall introduce complex analysis techniques to characterize the Laplace transform of the stationary distribution.} \end{quote}